 The University of Maryland’s Medical Center also states that turmeric’s powerful antioxidant properties fight cancer-causing free radicals, reducing or preventing some of the damage they can cause.

 While more research is necessary, early studies have indicated that curcumin may help prevent or treat several types of cancer including prostate, skin and colon.

 Lower risk of Alzheimer's disease

-A 2017 study revealed that curcumin may improve memory and mood swings in people who suffer from mild cases of memory loss.
+A study in the American Journal of Geriatric Psychiatry revealed that curcumin may improve memory and mood swings in people who suffer from mild cases of memory loss.

 Researchers had a group of 40 adults between the ages of 50 and 90 take either a curcumin or placebo pill for 18 months.
-At the end, the memory and attention of participants who took the curcumin pill improved by 28 percent.
+At the end, the memory and attention of participants who took the curcumin pill improved by 28%.

 While the exact reason why turmeric can improve memory isn't known, doctors believe it's because the spice has anti-inflammatory properties.
 "It may be due to its ability to reduce brain inflammation, which has been linked to both Alzheimer's disease and major depression," Gary Small from UCLA told NDTV.

 Dr. Randy J. Horwitz, the medical director of the Arizona Center for Integrative Medicine and an assistant professor of clinical medicine at the University of Arizona College of Medicine in Tucson, wrote a paper for the American Academy of Pain Management in which he discussed the health benefits of turmeric.